vitorlinsbinski/neon-landing-page/README.md

 # neon-landing-page

-##About
+## About
 This project was developed in the "Codeboost" course with the objective of practicing web development.

-##Technologies
+## Technologies
--HTML5
+- HTML5
--CSS3
+- CSS3
--SASS
+- SASS
--JavaScript
+- JavaScript

-##Challenges
+## Challenges
--Let the website responsive
+- Let the website responsive
--Add a menu in mobile version
+- Add a menu in mobile version